 And, as if the shadows didn’t believe her, she walked up to him, teeth clenched.
 Ejected her spent, smoking Lightning shell, catching it without thinking as she turned the winch to Mundane.

-William Iverson Terrance shook when she shot him in the back.
+William Isaac Terrance shook when she shot him in the back.
 He fell, coughing, balling up in pain as she continued shooting him until he stopped moving.
-She never heard a single crack of her rifle.
-Not a single cry of pain.
+She never heard any of it--not a crack of her rifle, nor a single cry of pain.

-The moment he died, she pulled the winch, pushed a round of Ice into the barrel, turned back to the darkness around her.
+The moment he died, she pulled the winch, pushed a round of Ice into the barrel, turned back to the darkness.

 “That’s who I am!
 Someone who shoots first when she has to!
 Someone who fucking--” she looked down at her hexcaster, shaking in her hands “--who fucking . . .”